What is Energy?

-For instance, when an explosion goes off, the chemical energy in it is transferred to the to surroundings as thermal energy, kinetic energy and sound energy.
+For instance, when an explosion goes off, the chemical energy in it is transferred to the surroundings as thermal energy, kinetic energy, and sound energy.

 Chemical Energy in Everyday Life